Avoiding OD and ID Concentricity Requirements in Tube Sourcing

 2. Expressions of OD/ID Concentricity

-Tubing OD/ID requirements may be indicated on a drawing in several different ways, including:
+Tubing OD/ID requirements can be indicated on a drawing in several different ways, including:

 - GD&T concentricity symbol